Lelani82/Lelani82.github.io/README.md

 ## My Design Process:

 ### Created a Timeline
-My first step in my design process was to create a timeline so that I could break up my avaiable days and dedicate different tasks to each day.
+My first step in my design process was to create a timeline so that I could break up my available days and dedicate different tasks to each day.
 This is how I initially broke it up:

 ● All project management - one day

 ● All design aspects - one day

-● Build each webpage - one day to build and style each page of my site
+● Build each web page - one day to build and style each page of my site

-● Testing webpages - four days to test and updating webpages
+● Testing web pages - four days to test and updating web pages

-● Create my Powerpoint presentation - one day
+● Create my PowerPoint presentation - one day

 ● Spell check - one day

-● Friday - Prefered completion date - one day to do the README, do a final spelling check and finalize everything else
+● Friday - Preferred completion date - one day to do the README, do a final spelling check and finalise everything else

 ● Saturday - An extra day just in case